Mike Dunleavy (politician): Alaska LNG Project

 Alaska oil and natural gas pipelines, and proposed natural gas pipelines.

 Dunleavy's administration has made significant efforts to enhance Alaska's economy and workforce development.
-One major initiative is the advancement of the Alaska LNG Project (liquefied natural gas), which aims to build an 800-mile pipeline to transport natural gas from the North Slope to southern Alaska for export, with potential markets in Asia.
+One major initiative is the advancement of the Alaska LNG Project, which aims to build an 800-mile pipeline to transport liquefied natural gas (LNG) from the North Slope to southern Alaska for export, with potential markets in Asia.
 "The Alaska LNG project is well positioned for Alaska to realize the decades-old dream of bringing our natural gas off the North Slope for the benefit of Alaskans and worldwide markets", Dunleavy said.

 In 2022, Alaska officials, including Dunleavy, the head of the state's gas line agency, and U.S. Senator Dan Sullivan, met with Japanese energy representatives to promote the Alaska LNG project in Tokyo.
-U.S. Ambassador Rahm Emanuel convened the meeting to discuss the prospect of exporting liquefied natural gas from Alaska's North Slope to Japan.
+U.S. Ambassador to Japan Rahm Emanuel convened the meeting to discuss the prospect of exporting liquefied natural gas from Alaska's North Slope to Japan.

 In 2024, an independent report by Wood Mackenzie estimated that the pipeline project could stimulate industrial demand, reduce emissions, and provide long-term economic benefits to Alaska.
 The report also concluded that the delivered cost of gas via the pipeline would likely be lower than LNG imports, especially when considering the potential for additional industrial demand.

 In March 2025, Dunleavy announced significant progress on the Alaska LNG Project to transport natural gas from the North Slope to global markets.
 The state reached a definitive agreement with Glenfarne Group, a private energy infrastructure firm, granting it a 75% ownership stake in 8 Star Alaska—the entity managing the project.
 Glenfarne will lead the development through to construction and operation, with the State of Alaska retaining a 25% share.
 The project encompasses an 807-mile pipeline, a liquefaction facility in Nikiski capable of exporting up to 20 million tons of LNG annually, and a carbon capture plant designed to sequester 7 million tons of carbon dioxide each year.
 During a press conference in Tokyo, part of a broader Asian tour to secure investment and buyers, Dunleavy highlighted a non-binding letter of intent from Taiwan's CPC Corporation to purchase 6 million tons of LNG annually and potentially invest in the project.
 Discussions with officials and business leaders in South Korea and Japan also indicated interest, though no binding agreements were reached.
 Dunleavy emphasized the project's potential to enhance energy security for both Alaska and its Asian partners, aiming for a final investment decision by the end of 2025 and operations to commence by 2030.